samuelede/devops-pbl-projects/project7/README.md

 run `SELinux sudo setenforce 0`

-To make this change permanent – open following config file by running  `sudo vi /etc/sysconfig/selinux` and set *SELINUX=disabled* then **restrt httpd* with the command `command`.
+To make this change permanent – open following config file by running  `sudo vi /etc/sysconfig/selinux` and set *SELINUX=disabled* then **restrt httpd* with the command `sudo service httpd restart`.

 Update the website’s configuration to connect to the database *(in /var/www/html/functions.php file)*.
-Apply tooling-db.sql script to your database using this command `mysql -h <databse-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql`
+Apply tooling-db.sql script to your database using this command

+`mysql -h <databse-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql`

 Create in MySQL a new admin user with username: *myuser* and password: *password*